jacyap/ClatterbridgeTreatmentLine/README.md

 ## To run:

 1. Clone this repository: *git clone https://github.com/jacyap/ClatterbridgeTreatmentLine.git*
-2. Set up environment: *source startup.sh*
+2. Set up environment: *source startup.sh* (this may differ according to your OS
-3. Run from the ClatterbridgeTreatmentLine directory (this depend on where your topas directory is): i.e. *../../topas Run.txt*
+3. Run from the ClatterbridgeTreatmentLine directory (this depends on where your topas directory is): i.e. *../bin/topas Run.txt*

 *Scorers (Dose, LETt & LETd profiles) are turned on by default, PhysicsLists have been pre-selected, warning messages relate to the (complex) dose monitor geometry & can be ignored